 What if Mackinder had created the same pivot area but plotted it on a polar equal-area projection map?

 In the spirit of Mackinder himself, one can start with the massive and persistent facts.
 The symmetry of Mackinder’s original map of the world could be seen differently when using a GIS.
 Mackinder’s map has a solid land area in the middle surrounded by continental-sized peninsulas, unfortunately using what appears to be a map based on a Mercator map projection that also cuts off the oceans.
 Perhaps this was the default base map for the Oxford atlas he consulted for his observations.
 Nonetheless, as many now know, a Mercator projection significantly distorts higher latitudes.
-As a result, centering the map on the Central Asian pivot area with a Mercator projection makes the land area look massive whereas the outer and inner maritime crescents seem peripheral and disconnected.
-I do not suggest that pointing out the simple fact of the Mercator projection of Mackinder’s map is anything new.
-In fact, I believe it has been the subject of some debate.
+As a result, centering the map on the Central Asian pivot area with a Mercator map projection makes the land area look massive whereas the outer and inner maritime crescents seem peripheral and disconnected.
+I do not suggest that pointing out the simple fact that Mackinder’s map looks like it uses a Mercator projection is anything new.
+In fact, I believe it has been the subject of some attention already.
 What is new is if we ask the following: what if Mackinder had created the same pivot area but plotted it on a polar equal-area projection map without cutting off the oceans by using that ellipsoid map border?

 Map 3: Georectified version of Mackinder’s pivot area map in a polar azimuthal equal-area projection